 - What is the vendor’s approach to recruiting and staffing?
 Does the vendor run background and E-verification tests prior to hiring their employees?
 Unlike The Service Companies, many vendors cannot guarantee that their labor is legal because they do not run these checks, which opens your property up to issues with I.C.E. and the Department of Homeland Security.

-These are just a few items that we have learned in our 30 years of experience are necessary for hotels, casinos and resorts to be aware of when making a decision on managed service providers.
+These are just a few items that we have learned in our 30 years of experience are necessary for hotels, casinos and resorts to be aware of when selecting a vendor – whether to oversee departments or provide temporary staff.
 We take pride in becoming a seamless partner for each of our customers, so we put the responsibility of liability exposure, insurance, benefits, recruiting and quality assurance on our shoulders.
 This also means that we can guarantee our customers’ properties and ownership are fully protected from potential joint employment issues.
 Not many other companies put the same emphasis on this, and many times, that is directly reflected in price.